 Patriot Coal Corp.
-(PCXCQ) reported a $29.8 million net loss in August as it awaits a ruling on whether its bankruptcy case will remain in New York or be moved to suit the wishes of thousands of workers.
+(PCXCQ:US) reported a $29.8 million net loss in August as it awaits a ruling on whether its bankruptcy case will remain in New York or be moved to suit the wishes of thousands of workers.

 The St. Louis-based coal producer filed an operating report with the U.S. Bankruptcy Court in Manhattan showing revenue of $168.9 million in August.
 The operating loss in the month was $19.3 million.

 Contributing to the net loss was $4.2 million in interest expense and $6.9 million in “reorganization items.”